mobizt/Firebase-ESP32/README.md

 ### Append Data

-To append new data to specific node in Firebase RTDB, use these push functions.
+To append new data to a specific node in Firebase RTDB, use these push functions.

 The function included `push`, `pushInt`, `pushFlot`, `pushDouble`, `pushBool`, `pushString`, `pushJSON`, `pushArray`, `pushBlob`, and `pushFile`.

-These functions return boolean value indicates the success of operation.
+These functions return boolean value indicates the success of the operation.

-The **unique key** of new appended node can be determined from `firebaseData.pushName`.
+The **unique key** of a new appended node can be determined from `firebaseData.pushName`.

 As get functions, the Firebase's push functions support **priority**.

 **ETag** was not available after push unless read the **ETag** at that new appended unique key later with `Firebase.getETag`.

-The server's **Timestamp** can be append in database through `Firebase.pushTimestamp`.
+The server's **Timestamp** can be appended in the database through `Firebase.pushTimestamp`.

 The unique key of Timestamp can be determined after Timestamp was appended.